Table of Contents Show

 When the cold temperature, these birds compel their heartbeats and metabolism to slow down to get through the harsh winters.
 They try to burn less and less energy as finding nectar, their prominent food, and insects in the subfreezing weather is brutal.

 Hummingbirds need about half their body weight of sugar daily to survive.
 And thus, they resort to winter hibernation every year.

-Hummingbird is the only bird that can fly backward, and when they go into their dormant state of sleep, they will hang upside down from the branches of their favorite trees.
+Hummingbirds are the only birds that can fly backward, and when they go into their dormant state of sleep, they hang upside down from the branches of their favorite trees.
 At times, you can mistake their hibernation as being dead, but the truth is, they are just sleeping hanging like that.

 9. Deer Mice

 Like so many other animals, deer mice do not get into long-term hibernation and hibernate in bouts and pieces to endure the harsh weather.

 Generally known by the name Field Mice, Deer mice are animals hibernating in groups.
 They bundle up together from morning to late afternoon to stay warm.